Polyomino: Tiling regions with sets of polyominoes

 Puzzles commonly ask for tiling a given region with a given set of polyominoes, such as the 12 pentominoes.
 Golomb's and Gardner's books have many examples.
 A typical puzzle is to tile a 6×10 rectangle with the twelve pentominoes; the 2339 solutions to this were found in 1960.
 Where multiple copies of the polyominoes in the set are allowed, Golomb defines a hierarchy of different regions that a set may be able to tile, such as rectangles, strips, and the whole plane, and shows that whether polyominoes from a given set can tile the plane is undecidable, by mapping sets of Wang tiles to sets of polyominoes.

 Because the general problem of tiling regions of the plane with sets of polyominoes is NP-complete, tiling with more than a few pieces rapidly becomes intractable and so the aid of a computer is required.
 The traditional approach to tiling finite regions of the plane uses a technique in computer science called backtracking.

+An alternative algebraic approach assigns a binary variable to each possible tile placement, so that the requirements of a valid tiling—including covering every cell exactly once and satisfying any specified constraints on tile use—can be formulated as a binary integer linear programming problem and solved using general-purpose optimization software.